BlkInData/blkindata.github.io/SimoneWebb.md

 I care deeply about equity in access to higher education, and as such, have been involved in community building and voluntary scientific outreach work since the beginning of my academic journey.
 I have almost 10 years experience in the charity sector and am an acting trustee for the [National Rheumatoid Arthritis Society](https://www.nras.org.uk/trustees).

 I have roots in London, come from a Jamaican family, and am grateful for the places my journey in academia has taken me so far.
 I am excited for the future of the BlackInData organisation, and for the amazing things I know we will achieve as a community.
+I am Black in data because: coding provides me with both a science and an art.